S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 Unlike a consultant, the interim manager fully integrates the teams and takes operational decisions.
 Their assignment is limited in time, generally between 3 and 18 months, with clear, measurable objectives.

-Born in the Netherlands in the 1970s, interim management was introduced in France in the 1990s.
-Long associated with restructuring or crisis management, it is now used in a wide variety of contexts, from bridging management to project management and change management.
+Interim management originated in the Netherlands in the 1970s and was introduced in France in the 1990s.
+Long associated with restructuring or crisis management, it is now used in a wide variety of contexts, from interim management to project management and change management.

-Are you a manager going through a complex period?
+Are you a leader going through a complex period?

 Or are you thinking of becoming an interim manager?